 My father was born in Guyana; my mother was born in a small town near the coast of Lake Michigan.
-They met in the Caribbean, where they both worked on sailing ships, and moved to Hart, where both my mother and grandmother were born, and where I was as well.
+They met in the Caribbean, where they both worked on sailing ships, and moved to Hart, Michigan, where both my mother and grandmother were born, and where I was as well.

 When my parents divorced, my father returned to the sea, and after that, I spent the school year with my mom, in the Midwest, and my vacations with my dad, first in the Caribbean and later in South Florida.

-When you are a traveler, you are a storyteller, always telling stories about the places that you’ve been, the other places that you’ve known.
+When you are a traveler, you are a storyteller, always telling stories about the places that you’ve been, the places that you’ve known.
 I am such a storyteller, as are my parents, and my Guyanese grandparents as well.
 They moved to the US in the late seventies and helped to raise me; their stories had a profound impact on my development as a writer, as did those of my maternal grandmother.